apache/mesos/site/source/blog/2017-09-18-mesos-1-4-0-released.md

   not have wanted it.

   * [MESOS-6223](https://issues.apache.org/jira/browse/MESOS-6223) -
-  With partition awareness, the agents are now allowed to re-register after they have been marked Unreachable.
+  With partition awareness, the agents are now allowed to reregister after they have been marked Unreachable.
 Thus, they can recover their agent ID after a host reboot.
 See docs/upgrades.md for details.